 A walking classroom takes students out of a secluded lecture hall and inserts them into an active environment.
-At ICUEE, the walking classroom will feature exclusive access to industry experts while participants explore the indoor/outdoor show floor.
+At ICUEE 2017, Sonetics sponsored walking classrooms featuring exclusive access to industry experts while participants explored the indoor and outdoor exhibit spaces.

 Walking classrooms are also gaining popularity in construction, public works and manufacturing.
 Experienced workers are hard to find, training is mandatory, and technology is enabling innovation, so walking classrooms are being used more often for training, certification and safety.